API gravity: Direct measurement of API gravity (hydrometer method)

+The hydrometer method is widely used due to its simplicity and low cost.
+However, it requires a relatively large sample volume and may not be suitable for highly viscous or opaque fluids.
+Proper cleaning and handling of the hydrometer are crucial to maintain accuracy, and for volatile liquids, special precautions may be necessary to prevent evaporation during measurement.

 Classifications or grades

 Generally speaking, oil with an API gravity between 40 and 45° commands the highest prices.
 Above 45°, the molecular chains become shorter and less valuable to refineries.

 Crude oil is classified as light, medium, or heavy according to its measured API gravity.